edthena/policies/terms.md

 third party beneficiary hereof.

-__12.2 App from Google Play Store.__ The following applies to if you acquire the App from the Google Play Store (“__Google-Sourced Software__”): (i) you acknowledge that the Agreement is between you and R3 Collaboratives only, and not with Google, Inc. (“__Google__”); (ii) your use of Google-Sourced Software must comply with Google’s then-current Google Play Store Terms of Service; (iii) Google is only a provider of the Google Play Store where you obtained the Google-Sourced Software; (iv) R3 Collaboratives, and not Google, is solely responsible for its Google-Sourced Software; (v) Google has no obligation or liability to you with respect to Google-Sourced Software or the Agreement; and (vi) you acknowledge and agree that Google is a third-party beneficiary to the Agreement as it relates to R3 Collaboratives’ Google-Sourced Software.
+__12.2 App from Google Play Store.__ The following applies to if you acquire the App from the Google Play Store ("__Google-Sourced Software__"): (i) you acknowledge that the Agreement is between you and R3 Collaboratives only, and not with Google, Inc. ("__Google__"); (ii) your use of Google-Sourced Software must comply with Google’s then-current Google Play Store Terms of Service;
+(iii) Google is only a provider of the Google Play Store where you obtained the Google-Sourced Software; (iv) R3 Collaboratives, and not Google, is solely responsible for its Google-Sourced Software; (v) Google has no obligation or liability to you with respect to Google-Sourced Software or the Agreement; and (vi) you acknowledge and agree that Google is a third-party beneficiary to the Agreement as it relates to R3 Collaboratives’ Google-Sourced Software.

 You acknowledge and agree that, in the event of any third party claim that the App or Your possession and use of the App infringes that third party's